If visitors are completing the sign-in process on your iPad but you’re not receiving host notifications, you can quickly troubleshoot the problem.

 Email notifications marked as spam

 It’s rare that Envoy notifications get marked as spam, but if you are encountering this issue, please whitelist us with your email provider.
-You’ll need to whitelist either Envoy’s IP, domain or email.
+You’ll need to whitelist either Envoy’s domain or email.

 SMS notification troubleshooting

 If you’re having issues specifically with SMS notifications, click here to walk through our guided SMS troubleshooting tool.